xazsanch/Identifiying-Over-and-Under-Performing-US-Movie-Theaters/README.md

-# Identifiying Over Performing US MovieTheaters
+# Identifiying Over Performing US Movie Theatres

 ## Background
 With the ever-changing theatrical landscape, it is now more important than ever to maximize a Film's Box Office success at a theatre.
 As the theatrical window (the time period between when a movie is played in theatres to when it ends up on screen at home) is growing smaller and smaller, so does it's chances for generating revenue.
 A film that could have spent weeks and weeks steadily holding over it's gross week-to-week, now may not get that same chance given today's landscape.